muky-albaneey/VAULTIFY_NEW_BACKEND/COMPLETE_USER_GUIDE.md

 ### What Happens:
 1. ✅ Alert is created in database
-2. ✅ System identifies recipients based on `recipients.type`
+2. ✅ System automatically uses sender's estate_id for estate-scoped alerts
-3. ✅ For estate-scoped alerts: Only users in the specified estate receive the alert
+3. ✅ Only users in the same estate receive the alert
 4. ✅ Push notifications are sent to all active users in the estate
 5. ✅ Users receive alerts in their app

 ### Estate Scope Implementation:
-- ✅ When `recipients.type` is `"estate"`, system filters users by `estate_id`
+- ✅ When `recipients.type` is `"estate"`, system automatically uses sender's `estate_id`
+- ✅ Residents cannot send alerts to other estates (blocked by system)
 - ✅ Only users with matching `estate_id` in their profile receive alerts
-- ✅ Alerts are automatically scoped to the estate
+- ✅ Alerts are automatically scoped to the sender's estate
 - ✅ Cross-estate alert delivery is prevented

 ### Viewing Alerts: